LordMorde/Codecademy/README.md

 Application project for coaching position at Codecademy

-Contents of this repository include the dataset clicks.csv and the completed notebook file transactions.ipynb.
+Contents of this repository include the dataset clicks.csv and the completed notebook file microtransactions.ipynb.